Ice Cream Stabiliser System MF4

 What's in MF4

 Well that is the magic.
 We have blended various food grade gums and fatty acids to obtain a product that we are really happy with.
-On your label MF4 can appear as emulsifiers & stabilisers.
+On your label it can appear as Emulsifiers & Stabilisers.
+This product is gluten, soy and palm oil free.
+This product is suitable for use by Vegans

 MF4 is an ingredient in the Masterchef recipe "cheese and crackers"